 - Helps you to achieve & maintain a health weight.

 How does the Five in 45 Challenge Work?

 - It’s easy as 1-2-3!
 Set your first alarm/timer for 45 minutes when you wake up in the morning.

 - When 45 minutes is up, set your timer for 5 minutes and get up and move (if you’re sitting) or do some sort of activity for 5 minutes.

 - After 5 minutes, reset your timer for another 45 minutes, and do it all over again as long as you are awake.
 See how easy it is???

 How can I make my Five in 45 breaks even better?

 Great question!
 I highly recommend pairing your Five in 45 breaks with another healthy habit.
-For instance, I want to drink more water, so every time my 45 minute timer goes off, I have a drink of water.
-It’s amazing how helpful it is to “pair” or “stack” habits together, as a way of not forgetting them.
+For instance, I want to drink more water, so every time my 45-minute timer goes off, I have a drink of water.
+It’s incredible how helpful it is to “pair” or “stack” habits together as a way of not forgetting them.